drakkan/sftpgo/README.md

 - SCP and rsync are supported.
 - Support for serving local filesystem, S3 Compatible Object Storage and Google Cloud Storage over SFTP/SCP.
 - Prometheus metrics are exposed.
+- Support for HAProxy PROXY protocol: you can proxy and/or load balance the SFTP/SCP service without losing the information about the client's address.
 - REST API for users management, backup, restore and real time reports of the active connections with possibility of forcibly closing a connection.
 - Web based interface to easily manage users and connections.
 - Easy migration from Linux system user accounts.